 Target 11.7, to “...provide universal access to safe, inclusive and accessible, green and public spaces, in particular for women and children, older persons and persons with disabilities”

 The long-term vitality of cities is linked to the actions we do today.
 Protecting places of heritage and building resilient and inclusive green spaces move us towards a better future.
 So it is without a doubt that the reimagining of Ralph Wilson Park in downtown Buffalo allows this city to make huge strides towards these targets.
 The park alone is a place of important heritage.
 It also serves as a gateway to another piece of significant natural heritage, Lake Erie.
 Likewise, the redesign of the park is strongly focused on inclusive, universal access.
 The outcome of its rebirth will be a green space accessible to all, right in the heart of Buffalo’s urban center.
 The park will be exactly the type of public space championed globally by the UN as the way forward for human settlements seeking exceptional futures.

 Sometimes, there is great value in looking beyond what is right in front of us.
 To build something with the capacity to endure requires thoughtful planning, as well as teams of people with long-term perspectives.
 It requires hard decisions, like removing a current tree line to make way for a landscape that will protect an important shoreline and native habitats for hundreds of years.
 It requires access limitations now, for construction that will ensure safety and universal access long into the future.
 This park is not just a local asset.
 It also contributes to developing a sustainable city driven by global goals.
 As a treasure to the communities next to it, the city surrounding it, and the region neighboring it, Ralph Wilson Park plays a role in building a better future.

 This article is part of the conservancy’s Heritage Engagement Project.
-Read more about our heritage approach and our plans to connect the community to the history and science of our park.
+Read more about our heritage approach, what’s in a name, and our plans to connect the community to the history and science of our park.